-- 1. Cold weather placements: mixing permitted if air temperature is 45°F or greater.
+- 1. Cold weather placements: mixing permitted if air temperature is 40°F or greater.
 [Spec.
 346-7] - 2.
-Hot weather placements: approved hot weather mix required if concrete temperature is above 86°F. Concrete rejected if over 100°F. [Spec.
-346-7] - 3.
-Transit time: For agitator trucks, reject concrete that exceeds 60 minutes (non-retarded) and 90 minutes (retarded) prior to discharge and all concrete must be in its final position a maximum of 15 minutes after discharge from the truck unless approved in advance by the Engineer.
+Hot weather placements: approved hot weather mix required if concrete temperature is above 85°F. Concrete rejected if 100°F or above.
+[Spec.
+346-7] - Transit time: For agitator trucks, reject concrete that exceeds 60 minutes (non-retarded) and 90 minutes (water-reducing and retarding admixture) between the initial introduction of water into the mix and complete discharge.
+All concrete must be in its final position a maximum of 15 minutes after discharge from the truck unless approved in advance by the Engineer.
 [Spec.
 346-7] - 4.
 When concrete placement stops for 90 min. or more, perform initial plastic properties tests on the next batch.
 [346-8]